 Saliva Test: It’s less common for standard tests to use saliva for LSD detection due to its rapid metabolism and low concentration.

-Test Type
+Test Type | Detection Time |

-Up to 16 hours post-dose
+Blood | Up to 16 hours post-dose |

-Up to 72 hours post-use
+Urine | Up to 72 hours post-use |

-Not commonly tested for LSD
+Saliva | Not commonly tested for LSD |

-Limited reliability, detection not conclusive
+Hair | Limited reliability, detection not conclusive |

 LSD, or lysergic acid diethylamide, is a potent hallucinogenic drug that undergoes rapid metabolism in the body.
 The process involves several steps that determine how LSD leaves the system.

-LSD usually is ingested orally and is absorbed from the digestive tract.
+LSD is usually ingested orally and is absorbed from the digestive tract.
 After being ingested, it enters the gastrointestinal system and is then readily absorbed into the bloodstream, reaching peak concentration in about 30 to 90 minutes.

 LSD is extensively metabolized in the liver to several inactive compounds.
 The major metabolites, more stable as compared to LSD, are 2-oxy-LSD and 2-oxo-3-hydroxy LSD.
 The liver processes LSD quickly, with a half-life of about 3.6 hours, meaning half of the drug is eliminated from the blood in that time.

 Most of the LSD and its metabolites are excreted in the urine.
-Only about a small percentage is excreted unchanged at the time it leaves the body.
+Only a small percentage is excreted unchanged at the time it leaves the body.
 Even as most of the drug clears from the system within 24-48 hours, minute traces remain that make the need for specialized tests necessary.

 The time LSD remains detectable depends on various factors, including: